 Landlord insurance is a type of home insurance policy that covers rental properties for landlords.

-It usually contains a number of insurance options and landlords are able to pick and choose the policy that best meets their needs and requirements.
+It usually contains a number of insurance options, depending on which provider you choose, and landlords are usually able to pick and choose the type of policy that best meets their needs and requirements.

 Landlord insurance usually provides cover for both the building itself and any furnishings that you’ve provided inside the property – in other words, it can be bought as a combined building and contents insurance policy if that’s what you want.
 You can also buy landlord insurance that covers just one or the other, but we always recommend getting the most extensive policy possible to fully protect yourself against all potential eventualities.

-It can also come with rental income protection and can cover you against any costs or liabilities if your tenants are injured at the property, but you may be required to pay an additional premium for added cover, depending on the provider and policy you choose.
+It can also come with rental income protection (in the event the tenant cannot work due to an illness or injury and they cannot pay the rent) and can cover you against any costs or liabilities if your tenants are injured at the property, but you may be required to pay an additional premium for added cover, depending on the provider and policy you choose.

-Bear in mind that it’s also possible to take some of these policies out as standalone cover.
+Bear in mind that it’s also possible to take out standalone policies for any of the above if you wish.

 Landlord buildings insurance